othree/json-blue/JSON.md

 Not Similar to JSON, but related to it.

+* [Mark](https://github.com/henry-luo/mark) is a new unified notation for both object and markup data.
+   The notation is a superset of what can be represented by JSON, HTML and XML, but overcomes many limitations these popular data formats, yet still having a very clean syntax and simple data model.

 ### Binary

 * [MessagePack](https://msgpack.org/) is an efficient binary serialization format.
 It lets you exchange data